I am, of course, always interested in any new information or photos concerning the Piedmont Sub. There are some things,

 Gilbert’s Crossties to the Depot, Volume One: Virginia Railroad Stations.
 I’ve got a copy of that

 book and it’s not the one I remember.
-If anyone can even provide me the author’s name and title
+My copy is softcover and the one I remember was hard cover.
+If anyone can even provide

-of the book I remember I’d really appreciate it.
+me the author’s name and title of the book I remember I’d really appreciate it.

 Please note that, due to a huge volume of spam coming in on my email account, I’ve had to change my email address.